-Mr. Chairman, I am pleased to appear before this Committee today to discuss major tax reform options and consequences for employee benefits.
+Mr. Chairman, I am pleased to submit this statement to the Committee in order to assist it in its discussion of major tax reform options and consequences.
+My statement primarily focuses on employee benefits.
 Employee benefits are a key element of the nation's economic security structure, and have been at the center of tax reform discussions.
 In a recent interview on tax reform, John Chapoton, then Assistant Secretary of the Treasury for Tax Policy was asked to define broadening the tax base.
 He responded:

-"A lot of income that taxpayers receive today goes untaxed--employer contributions to pension plans, health insurance, free parking, government payments, those benefits....To produce enough revenue, the flat tax would have to apply lower tax rates to more types of income with fewer deductions."
+"A lot of income that taxpayers receive today goes untaxed--employer contributions to pension plans, health insurance, free parking, government payments, those benefits....To produce enough revenue, the flat tax would have to apply lower tax rates to more types of income with fewer deductions."1